SomeRandomGuy009/Myuu-Anti-Shiny-Discord-Bot/README.md

 - [] Look at multiple channels.
 - [] Anti- Starter killing

+# If anyone got any issues, raise it here.
+If you wanna discuss about some features, my discord id: SomeRandomGuy#1337

+# Submit a PR if u want any other feature to be added.
+I'll take a look at it and merge.

 # Note: I just used the idea of Nebby Bot, didn't copy it.
 NebbyBot is most probably written in discord.js, while this is written in python.